SMEs can now apply for the Government’s Brexit support grants to help them adjust to the new trading environment with the EU. How useful are they?

 A total of £20m has been allocated for the SME Brexit Support Fund, which will close on 30 June 2021 or earlier, once funding has been claimed.

 Gain fresh inspiration and actionable insights from top industry experts.
-Register now to create your own customised programme from over 17 sessions for those working in industry, practice, and the public sector.
+Register now to watch over 17 sessions for those working in industry, practice, and the public sector.

 The grants are ringfenced in two areas: professional, practical advice and support.
 Professional advice obtained with grant money can help with: